 Process: shifting to self-service IT.

-- Position Central IT as an enabling shared service focused on application delivery velocity: shipping software every more rapidly with minimal risk.
+- Position Central IT as an enabling shared service focused on application delivery velocity: shipping software ever more rapidly with minimal risk.

 - Establish centers of excellence across each layer of the cloud for self-service delivery of capabilities.